To promote your book online, you need to keep working on hooking new readers.

 Many bloggers are looking for content, so you might be surprised by how many are ready to accept your guest post.

 Again, though, make sure it is new and original and content that you will then be able to share.

 A few articles on your blog, plus three or four on other blogs will give you a lot more variety to use for your book promotion.

 2. Write two completely new book descriptions.

-If you are not published exclusively with Amazon, you can also try using your different book descriptions on other publishing platforms to discover if one version works better than another.
+If you are not published exclusively on Amazon, you can also try using your different book descriptions on other publishing platforms to discover if one version works better than another.

-Having three well-written book descriptions also come in use again for variety when you are posting on social media.
+Having three well-written book descriptions also come into use again for variety when you are posting on social media.